 Staff will continue to follow the Child Protection procedure and advise the safeguarding leads immediately about concerns they have about any child, whether in school or not.
-COVID-19 means a need for increased vigilance due to the pressures on services, families and young people, rather than a reduction in our standards.
+COVID-19 means a need for increased vigilance due to the

 Children's services may be affected by the impact of the virus on staff and an increased demand for services.
 Where a child is at risk of significant harm there may be a need to be persistent in referring concerns to the local authority.
 The arrangements for contacting children's services are: